 - Adaptability: moderate

 - Prey Drive: high

 - Watchdog: very alert

-Blue Heeler Mix Breed Profile
+Blue Heeler Mix Dog Breed Information

 A Blue Heeler Mix is a cross between a Blue Heeler and another dog breed.
 A Blue Heeler is an energetic working dog that loves their family.
 You should be able to expect something similar from a Blue Heeler Mix.
 But, because a mixed-breed dog can inherit any combination of characteristics from their parent breeds, it’s important to ask the breeder about the other parent breed.

 A Blue Heeler is an affectionate dog that is loyal and devoted to their families.
 They tend to get along with children and even other pets in the family despite their high prey drive.
 They also tend to be protective of anyone they consider family and are naturally wary of strangers.